maartenpaauw/laravel-charts-css/README.md

 - `Column`
 - `Line`

-By default each generated chart is a `Column` chart.
-If you want to change the chart type you can do it by overwriting the `type` method.
+By default, each generated chart is a `Column` chart.
+If you want to change the chart type you can overwrite the `type` method, or you can inherit the `AreaChart`, `BarChart` or `LineChart` class instead of the `Chart` class.

 When using an `area` or `line` chart, you must determine the start of the chart by calling the `start` method on the first entry like this: